-The Global Reporting Centre and the Committee to Protect Journalists have launched a global survey to investigate the effects of disinformation and harassment targeting journalists.
+The Global Reporting Centre and the Committee to Protect Journalists have now completed a global survey to investigate the effects of disinformation and harassment targeting journalists.
+Thank you to all participants.
+Further details are available below.

 A study of disinformation and harassment targeting journalists